 Key man life insurance coverage will guard your organization against major debts from having to pay others to do your job or find a replacement.
 Key man life insurance operates like a typical policy, except the business or business partner is named the beneficiary.

 There are several components that are involved in life insurance.
 Some of these pieces will be dependent upon the type of life insurance policy that is being determined.
 The main types of life insurance include:

 - Term – Term life insurance is oftentimes referred to as being “pure” insurance.
-This is because, in return for a premium payment, term life insurance pays out a death benefit to a named beneficiary if the insured individual should pass away while the policy is in force.
+This is because, in return for a premium payment, term life insurance pays out a death benefit to a named beneficiary.
 This type of coverage does not include any type of cash value or investment build-up within the policy.
 Therefore, term life insurance simply insures against the loss of a policy holder’s life if the individual dies within the stated “term,” or time period, that the policy is active.

-- Whole Life – Unlike term life insurance, whole life policies can cover an insured for the “whole” of his or her life.
-This means that there is no set time period in which the policy will expire, and – provided that premiums are paid – the plan will remain in-force.
-In addition, whole life insurance also includes a cash value component.
-Here, a portion of the premium payment will go into a savings portion, where the funds can grow on a tax deferred basis.
-Should the policy holder need cash, he or she can access some or all of the policy’s cash value through a policy loan.
+- Whole Life – Whole life policies can cover an insured for the “whole” of his or her life.
+This means that there is no set time period in which the policy will expire, and – provided that premiums are paid – the plan will remain in force.
+One bonus is whole life plans build value.
+Should the policyholder need cash, he or she can access some or all of the policy’s cash value through a policy loan.

 - Universal Life – Universal life insurance also provides a savings component, along with a death benefit.
 Yet, while the cash value growth in a whole life insurance policy is guaranteed, the interest rate on the savings portion of a universal life insurance policy can fluctuate.
 In addition, policyholders who own universal life insurance also have more flexibility with regard to their premium payment.